2024 Solar Incentives Guide for Palatine, IL - Tax Credits & Rebates

 Next Steps for Installing Solar in Palatine

-You can apply for and receive solar incentives from the federal government and the Illinois government, as well as from your local utility company.
-The increased availability of solar initiatives over the last 15 years has helped greatly increase nationwide adoption of solar energy.
-Your local Palatine solar panel installer can help you learn more about which incentives you might qualify for, and get you started on the path to switching to renewable energy today.
+You can apply for and receive solar incentives from the Illinois government and the federal government, as well as from your local utility company.
+Growing availability of solar initiatives over the last 15 years has helped greatly increase nationwide adoption of solar energy.
+Getting in touch with your local Palatine solar panel installation company is the right first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Palatine, IL Solar Incentives FAQs